Gynko/friidrett/README.md

 The remedy.css file resets the base css like margins and paddings.

-The globalVariables.css file contains the global `CSS variables` of the app that will be used by all the components of the app, like the colors, the fonts, and the main sizing values like --header-mobile-height.
+The globalVariables.css file contains the global `CSS variables` of the app that will be used by all the components of the app, like the colors, the fonts, and the main sizing values like `--header-mobile-height`.

 https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties